What a Medical Biller Does

 What is the tuition and fees for the program?

-The current tuition and fees for the Dorsey Schools Medical Administration and Billing program can be accessed by clicking here.
+The current tuition and fees for the Dorsey College Medical Administration and Billing program can be accessed by clicking here.

 Is Financial Aid available?